Misnagdim: Origins

 The characteristically misnagdic approach to Judaism was marked by a concentration on highly intellectual Talmud study; however, it by no means rejected mysticism.
 The movement's leaders, like the Gaon of Vilna and Chaim of Volozhin, were deeply immersed in kabbalah.
 Their difference with the Hasidim was their opposition to involving mystical teachings and considerations in the public life, outside the elitist circles which studied and practiced kabbalah.
 The Hasidic leaders' inclination to rule in legal matters, binding for the whole community (as opposed to strictures voluntarily adopted by the few), based on mystical considerations, greatly angered the Misnagdim.
-On another, theoretical level, Chaim of Volozhin and his disciples did not share Hasidism's basic notion that man could grasp the immanence of God's presence in the created universe, thus being able to transcend ordinary reality and potentially infuse common actions with spiritual meaning.
+On another theoretical level, Chaim of Volozhin and his disciples did not share Hasidism's basic notion that man could grasp the immanence of God's presence in the created universe, thus being able to transcend ordinary reality and potentially infuse everyday actions with spiritual meaning.
 However, Volozhin's exact position on the issue is subject to debate among researchers.
-Some believe that the differences between the two schools of thought were almost semantic, while others regard their understanding of key doctrines as starkly different.
+Some believe the differences between the two schools of thought were almost semantic, while others regard their understanding of key doctrines as starkly different.

-Lithuania became the heartland of the traditionalist opposition to Hasidism, to the extent that in popular perception "Lithuanian" and "misnaged" became virtually interchangeable terms.
-In fact, however, a sizable minority of Greater Lithuanian Jews belong(ed) to Hasidic groups, including Chabad, Slonim, Karlin-Stolin (Pinsk), Amdur and Koidanov.
+Lithuania became the heartland of the traditionalist opposition to Hasidism, so "Lithuanian" and "misnaged" became virtually interchangeable terms in popular perception.
+However, a sizable minority of Greater Lithuanian Jews belong(ed) to Hasidic groups, including Chabad, Slonim, Karlin-Stolin (Pinsk), Amdur and Koidanov.

-The first documented opposition to the Hasidic movement was from the Jewish community in Shklow, Belarus in the year 1772.
-Rabbis and community leaders voiced concerns about the Hasidim because they were making their way to Belarus.
+The first documented opposition to the Hasidic movement was from the Jewish community in Shklow, Lithuania, in 1772.
+Rabbis and community leaders voiced concerns about the Hasidim because they were going to Lithuania.
 The rabbis sent letters forbidding Hasidic prayer houses, urging the burning of Hasidic texts, and humiliating prominent Hasidic leaders.
 The rabbis imprisoned the Hasidic leaders in an attempt to isolate them from coming into contact with their followers.